deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 While both Torch7 and DL4J employ parallelism, DL4J's **parallelism is automatic**.
 That is, we automate the setting up of worker nodes and connections, allowing users to bypass libs while creating a massively parallel network.
 Deeplearning4j is best suited for solving specific problems, and doing so quickly.

 For a full list of Deeplearning4j's features, please see our [features page](../features.html).

+# Why Java?

+We're often asked why we chose to implement an open-source deep-learning project in Java, when so much of the deep-learning community is focused on Python.
+After all, Python has great syntactic elements that allow you to add matrices together without creating explicit classes, as Java requires you to do.
+Likewise, Python has an extensive scientific computing environment with native extensions like Theano and Numpy.

+Yet Java has several advantages.
+First of all, as a language it is inherently faster than Python.
+Anything written in Python by itself, disregarding its reliance on C++, will be slower.

+Second, most companies use Java or a Java-based system.
+It remains the most widely used language in the world.
+That is, many programmers solving real-world problems could benefit from deep learning, but they are separated from it by a language barrier.
+We want to make deep learning more usable to a large new audience that can put it to immediate use.

+Java's popularity is only strengthened by its ecosystem.
+Hadoop is implemented in Java; Spark runs within Hadoop's Yarn run-time; libraries like Akka made building distributed systems for Deeplearning4j feasible.
+In sum, Java boasts a highly tested infrastructure for pretty much any application.

+Java can also be used natively from other popular languages like Scala, Clojure, Python and Ruby.
+By choosing Java, we excluded the fewest major programming communities.

+While Java is not as fast as C or C++, we've built a distributed system that can accelerate with the addition of more nodes.
+That is, if you want speed, just throw more boxes at it.

+Finally, we are building the basic applications of Numpy, including ND-Array, in Java for DL4J.
+Other features, such as GPU interoperability based on company-backed plugins, will be released shortly.
+We believe that many of Java's shortcomings can be solved quickly, and many of its advantages will continue for some time.